arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 	}
 	````

-1. Add a new resource in the **resources** property you have just defined to create a config inside the Website.
-The resource should look like below.
+8. Add a new resource in the **resources** property you have just defined to create a config inside the Website.
+The resource should look like the following code.

 	<!-- mark:11-15 -->
 	````JavaScript